Mrpokemon04/For-the-Record/README.md

 # For the Record
-For the Record is a project made in collaboration with @ddeliaffelia for our Introduction to Web Programming course.<br>
+For the Record is a HTML/CSS project made by Vlad Preda and Alexa Drăgan for the Introduction to Web Programming course, during the first year of studying at UNSTPB.
+Its purpose is to be used for logging and rating music releases, the concept being similar to currently existing applications and/or websites, such as [AlbumOfTheYear](https://www.albumoftheyear.org) or [Letterboxd](https://letterboxd.com). <br>
-Made with XAMPP, by activating Apache and MySQL.
-The database scheme is in this repo under for_the_record_.sql, it only contains the albums that we added as tests.<br>
+This project runs with XAMPP, by activating Apache and MySQL.
+The database scheme can be found in this repository under for_the_record_.sql, and it only contains the albums that we added as tests.<br>
-It's a music rating website, kind of like Letterboxd but for music.<br>